aamirxshaikh/clinicwave-backend/docs/SECURITY.md

 This service implements Spring Security's `UserDetailsService` interface to:

-- Load user authentication data from your database
+- Load user authentication data from the database
-- Convert your custom `User` entity to Spring Security's `UserDetails` object
+- Convert custom `User` entity to Spring Security's `UserDetails` object
 - Handle user not found scenarios with appropriate exceptions

 ### UserDetailsImpl